 As the network and core protocol are complicated and require a deep knowledge of EPoS and some technical/blockchain background, we are only letting validators create and vote on proposals.
 The network governance model includes proposal, voting, and implementation processes.

 First, a proposal has to be submitted by an elected validator.
 The proposal shall include a summary in the content and a link to a post in the “Governance” section of the forum https://talk.harmony.one so that the community can discuss and debate in the forum post.
 A proposal will be moved forward when the majority is reached.
 Otherwise, it is rejected.
-The majority of the quorum is defined as more than 66% of all the staked tokens.
+The majority of the quorum is defined as 51% of the total stake weight.

 Since only the validators can propose/vote in the proposal, for token holders who delegate to validators, it is highly encouraged to work with your validators to vote on the proposals.
 Also, in order to encourage the participation of the voting process, additional token rewards may be distributed to validators who voted in the proposals.
 The detailed plan will be announced later.